charleyah/JankWorks/JankWorks.Game/README.md

 ### Game Object Methods

-Methods provided by interfaces for game objects likewise also support `async` with parallel processing, data sync and input subscription methods be exempt.
+Methods provided by interfaces for game objects likewise also support `async`.
+The exceptions to this rule are parallel processing, data sync and input subscription methods.

 | Method                        | Interface             | Support Async |
 | ----------------------------- | --------------------- | ------------- |